makersacademy/chitter-challenge/process/user_stories/01-Post_Message/README.md

   - [X] Write Code to pass test

 *  A Peep can be created
-  - [ ] Test that a peep can be created
+  - [X] Test that a peep can be created
-  - [ ] Write Code to pass test
+  - [X] Write Code to pass test

+*  Refactor Peep to use a database
+  - [ ] Create Chitter Database
+  - [ ] Create Peeps Table
+  - [ ] Create Test Database/ Table
+  - [ ] Setup Testing Environment